AOF-Dev/Boat/README.md

   - [MCinaBox](https://github.com/longjunyu2/MCinaBox).
 A Minecraft Java Edition Launcher on Android.
 Using Boat to provide runtime environment.

 ## License
-  This app project is distributed under [LGPL v2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
+  This app project is distributed under [GPL v2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 Other components have their respective license.